 State-Specific Adjustment for Wages.
 We use an adjustment ratio ("StateAdjustment") to approximate earnings in Washington State relative to the national average.
-The CPS was not designed to be representative at the state level, so we use information from the 1-year American Community Survey Public Use Microdata Sample (PUMS) for 2010 to 2021 to match the business cycle used in our general earnings calculations from the CPS.63 We estimate Equation 4.2.1 on these data but also include an indicator for whether the individual lives in Washington State.64 We divide the mean predicted earnings from this regression by the mean earnings in the whole country.
+The CPS was not designed to be representative at the state level, so we use information from the 1-year American Community Survey Public Use Microdata Sample (PUMS) for 2010 to 2021 to match the business cycle used in our general earnings calculations from the CPS.
+We estimate Equation 4.2.1 on these data but also include an indicator for whether the individual lives in Washington State.
+We divide the mean predicted earnings from this regression by the mean earnings in the whole country.
 This calculation yields a ratio of Washington to U.S. earnings.

 Growth Rates in Earnings.
 Since we project earnings over individuals' lifetimes, we also estimate a long-run real rate of change in earnings.
-We collect the same cross-sectional CPS information for the prior six business cycles-1971 (with data for 1970) to 2009.65 We adjust the series for inflation using the U.S. Implicit Price Deflator for Personal Consumption Expenditures from the U.S. Department of Commerce).
-We then fit a log-linear model of logged earnings on year.66 We correct for autocorrelation with two lags and use the coefficients from the model as our real growth rate in earnings (Escalation).
+We collect the same cross-sectional CPS information for the prior six business cycles-1971 (with data for 1970) to 2009.
+We adjust the series for inflation using the U.S. Implicit Price Deflator for Personal Consumption Expenditures from the U.S. Department of Commerce).
+We then fit a log-linear model of logged earnings on year.